Robert-Such/flask_forum/readme.md

  - Dashboard Visualizations have also been made available through the use of DASH as the visualization framework.
-These visualizations provide insights into the activity and patterns of the user base such as userbase growth, post/comment volume, most active users/posts etc.
+These visualizations provide insights into the activity and patterns of the user base such as userbase growth, post/comment volume, most active users/posts etc.  One dashboard also displays the current database schema through an entity relationship diagram.
+This information is pulled directly from the sqlalchemy database metadata.
  - The languages used to create this project are python, HTML, and CSS.

 App Behavior & Functionality: